 Because Airtable has a database-like structure and so many advanced customization options, it has a steeper learning curve than Asana.
 But if you're not opposed to a little grunt work on the front end, the platform is flexible enough to meet almost all of your needs.

-Airtable even offers more than 80 apps to help you enrich and integrate your projects—or you can build your own custom app.
-And because Airtable integrates with Zapier, you can connect your databases to the rest of your tech stack with ease.
+And because Airtable integrates with Zapier, you can connect your databases to the rest of your tech stack, turning Airtable into your source of truth.
 Give one of these examples a try, or learn more ways to automate Airtable.

 Airtable price: Free for up to 5 users.
 Paid plans start at $20/user/month for additional views, 50,000 records per base, 20GB of attachments, and more.